6 Steps to College

 - Set up regular appointments during the first term, if available/needed

-Scheduling courses – Students with ADHD may want to work with an advisor when choosing classes and developing a schedule to help support academic success.
+Scheduling courses – Students with ADHD may want to work with an advisor when choosing classes and developing an academic schedule.
 For instance, if a student is less alert in the morning, he or she may want to avoid classes that meet early.
 If a student has difficulty with transitions, he or she might consider arranging a schedule with an hour between classes.

 Connecting with professors – Introducing oneself in the first class and going to office hours with professors can show that a student has an interest in the class and in doing well.
 A student may also ask professors to review assignments before turning them in, request suggestions on how to improve grades, or find out about opportunities to earn extra credit.

 Knowing learning styles – A student with ADHD can benefit from observing and understanding how he or she learns best—and working with it.
-If he or she is an auditory learner, the student may want to use a recorder to capture class lectures and take reading notes, or join a study group to quiz each other aloud.
+If he or she learns best by listening to spoken instructions, the student may want to use a recorder to capture class lectures and take reading notes, or join a study group to quiz each other aloud.
 If the student is a visual learner, he or she may find the use of diagrams and colored highlighters can help to call out and remember key facts.

 Using time management tools and strategies – Weekly and daily planners can help with keeping track of short- and long-term schedules.
 It may be a good idea for a student to copy due dates and test dates into a planner soon after receiving the syllabus.
 Large assignments may be more easily completed when broken down into smaller parts with separate deadlines.